Google

 DNA Research

 A new tool in genealogical research is the use of genetic markers in DNA to establish family relationships.
 See Genetics, DNA and Health History.
-The y-chromosome is passed down from father to son to grandson to great-grandson, etc. along the male line (as are surnames in many modern western societies).
+The Y-chromosome is passed down from father to son to grandson to great-grandson, etc. along the male line (as are surnames in many modern western societies).
 Occasionally, due to random mutations, one or more of the genetic markers may change in an individual and be passed down to his son that way (similar to a surname changing from Schaeffer to Shaver).
-Standard tests are available (based on a cheek swab) to identify 12, 25, 37, or 59 markers on the y-chromosome.
-(The more the markers, the more precise the idenfication; I strongly suggest 25 or more markers, in order to be useful for genealogical purposes.)
+Standard tests are available (based on a cheek swab) to identify 12, 25, 37, 67, or 111 markers on the Y-chromosome.
+(The more the markers, the more precise the identification; I strongly suggest 37 or more markers, in order to be useful for genealogical purposes.)
 All direct male descendants of John Shaver would have a very similar, if not identical, set of markers (or haplotype).
 Someone with a surname of Shaver (or some variation), whether or not they had done in-depth genealogical research, could compare their haplotype to known John Shaver direct male descendants to see if they were likely to be a direct male descendant of John Shaver.
 Likewise, the John Shaver haplotype could be compared to haplotypes of other families to see if these families were closely related in Germany.
-I would like to establish a confidential database of haplotypes of John Shaver's direct male descendants to give us a tool to identify possible John Shaver descendants and to find closely related Shaver families from Germany.
-Ideally, we would need several samples from direct male descendants of each of John's sons.
-The Family Tree DNA testing service is one of the most well-known.
-If anyone is interested, please contact me by e-mail.
-The tests range in price from $99-$269, depending upon the number of markers, when ordered from Family Tree DNA as a part of the Shaffer DNA project.
-The results page will start to be grouped by family, as more data comes in.
-(That's when this will become especially useful in establishing linkages between families back into Germany.)

 If you would like to comment on any information contained within, or wish to correspond with me about this family, please send me an e-mail message at: marslan@nc.rr.com.
 Additions and corrections are greatly appreciated.
 I am especially interested in receiving information obtained from primary sources (census listings, Bibles, cemeteries, vital records, probate and land records, etc.) and photographs and digital images relating to this branch of the Shaver family so that I can incorporate them into this page.
 Also, I would like to provide links to other pages on the Internet that deal with Shaver genealogy.